TAPGAP1/TP_GT_BC_Repo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional, in addition to restricting high volumes of traffic to the network.

 What aspect of security do load balancers protect?

- - They help prevent overloading servers by balancing the flow of traffic between them.
+ - They help prevent overloading servers by balancing the flow of traffic between them based on a configured algorithm.
 If a server is hit by a DDoS attack or becomes unavailable the other servers will take over and share the load.

 What is the advantage of a jump box?